rolandshacks/vs64/README.md

 ## Introduction and Basic Usage

 The VS64 extension provides a convienient editing, build and run environment.
 This is done by providing syntax highlighting, seamless integration to the task, build and launch system, an embedded 6502 CPU emulator for fast and precise evaluation of 6502 code and integration of the VICE C64 emulator for advanced system debugging.
 For further analysis, an integrated disassembler for C64 program files is provided.

+For details, please look at the provided example projects for ACME and CC65.

 ### Syntax Highlighting